Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

 > Jack: consider linking to record dot preprocessor.

 Each has its own purpose.
 However, `pletFields` is arguably the most general purpose and most efficient.
-Whenever you need to extract several fields from the same variable, you should use `pletFields`-
+Whenever you need to extract several fields from the same variable, you should use `pletFields`:

 ```hs
 -- NOTE: REQUIRES GHC 9!